Alok2580/Student-Management-App/README.md

    ```

 2. Set up the database:
-   - Create the required database schema using the provided SQL file (`schema.sql`).
+   - Create the required database schema using the provided SQL file (`schema.sql` if available).
-   - Update the `db-config.properties` file with your MySQL credentials and database details.
+   - Update the `CP.java` file with your MySQL credentials (e.g., URL, username, password).

 3. Build the project:
    ```bash